beckn/missions/docs/faq.md

 Answering generally, in any existing Beckn Network, the Consumer side application (BAP) and the Provider Platform (BPP) are hosted by network participants.

-Q35. **How is grevance management done among network participants ?**
+Q35. **How is grievance management done among network participants ?**

-Currently the grieviance management terms and process depends on the network and defined by the network facilitator.
+Currently the grievance management terms and process depends on the network and defined by the network facilitator.

 Q36. **How to understand beckn from scratch ?**